Hurricane Michael makes landfall on Florida Panhandle as 'extremely dangerous' Category 4 storm

 The Walton County Sheriff's Office shared a photo on Twitter of a boat getting rocked in the waves and urged extreme caution to residents, warning them "not" to "take any chances" during the "unforgiving" hurricane.

 "Michael is upon us, it is time to seek refuge.
-Once you are sheltered, STAY PUT," Florida Gov. Rick Scott tweeted.
+Once you are sheltered, STAY PUT," Florida Gov. Rick Scott tweeted Wednesday morning.
 "Do not try to leave until the storm has passed.
 Multiple state and federal resources are staged and ready to respond as soon as it is safe.

 After the storm made landfall, Scott requested that President Trump issue a Major Disaster Declaration for Florida.
 Trump on Tuesday approved a pre-landfall emergency declaration.